rainshowerLabs/sothis/README.md

 Sothis has optional arguments that are not listed in their respective mode sections that might prove useful.
 Please study the help section below.
 You can view it any time by running `sothis --help`.

 ```
-Tool for replaying historical transactions.
-Designed to be used with anvil or hardhat.

 Usage: sothis [OPTIONS] --source_rpc <source_rpc>...

 Options: